wnfs-wg/spec/spec/private-wnfs.md

 - $deriveKey$ refers to the [skip ratchet `deriveKey` operation](/spec/skip-ratchet.md#Key-Derivation) and
 - $inc$ refers to the [skip ratchet increase operation](/spec/skip-ratchet.md#Increasing)

-It is possible to choose $n$ in $inc^n(ratchet)$ and due to the properties of the skip ratchet skip ahead versions instead of having to skip one-by-one.
-When looking for the most recent version of a file, we recommend first skipping to the next small epoch, then the next medium, then large epochs, as long as these revisions exit, and then backtracking once an unpopulated revision is found.
+Due to the skip ratchet, it is possible to skip ahead by more than one revision at a time.
+To do so, choose any $n$ in $inc^n(ratchet)$.
+When looking for the most recent version of a file, it is RECOMMENDED to first skip to the next small epoch, then the next medium, then large epochs, as long as these revisions exit, and then backtracking once an unpopulated revision is found.
+A common algorithm for this is [exponential search](https://en.wikipedia.org/wiki/Exponential_search).

 ## 4.3 Path Resolution

 `resolvePath : (PrivateDirectory, Array<string>) -> Hash<Namefilter>`

-Paths in the private file system need to be resolved relative to a directory to resolve the path from.
+Paths in the private file system MUST be resolved relative to a parent directory.
+This directory MAY be at the current revision, or MAY be at an earlier version.

-Path resolving can happen in three modes:
+Path resolution can happen in three modes:
-- Resolve the current snapshot: You only resolve the current snapshot of a version.
+1. Resolve the current snapshot: only resolve the current snapshot of a version.
 This only requires a content key for decryption.
-- Seeking: For each path segment, you look up the most recent version you can find (as described in the [private versioning algorithm](#Private-Versioning)).
-This requires access to the directory's revision key
+2. Seek: For each path segment, look up the most recent version that can be found (as described in the [private versioning algorithm](#Private-Versioning)).
+This requires access to the directory's revision key.
-- Seeking & repairing: Similar to seeking, this mode will look for the most recent version of a file and once it found it and in case it's not the same as what the parent refers to, it'll repair the parent's link to link to the most recent revision.
+3. Seek & Repair: Similar to seeking, this mode searches for the latest version of a file.
+Once it is found, and in the case that it's not the same as what the parent refers to, it'll repair the parent's link to link to the most recent revision.
+FIXME BFT dangers?
+Defensive programming?

-In all of these cases the next path segment's directory or file's hash of the namefilter can be retrieved by accessing the current directory's `directory.entries[segmentName].name`, looking the private node up as described in [Namefilter Hash Resolving](#Namefilter-Hash-Resolving) and then decrypting the content node(s) using `directory.entries[segmentName].contentKey`.
+In all of these cases the next path segment's directory or file's hash of the namefilter MUST be retrieved by accessing the current directory's `directory.entries[segmentName].name`, looking up the private node as described in [Namefilter Hash Resolutions](#41-Namefilter-Hash-Resolution) and then decrypting the content node(s) using `directory.entries[segmentName].contentKey`.

 If this mode is seeking, the `directory.entries[segmentName].revisionKey` needs to be decrypted using the revision key for the current directory.

 ## 4.4 Sharded File Content Access

 `getShards : PrivateFile -> Array<Namefilter>`

-Private file content may be inlined or externalized.
-Inlined content is decrypted along with the header.
+Private file content has two variants: inlined or externalized.
+Externalized content is held as a separate node in the bucket.
+Inlined content is kept alongside (and thus is decrypted with) the header.

-Since external content is separate from the header, it needs a unique namefilter derived from a ratchet (to avoid forcing lookups to go through the header).
+Since external content is separate from the header, it MUST have a unique namefilter derived from a ratchet (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.

 External content namefilters are defined thus: